Opportunities From: Golden Harvest Food Bank

 Arrive 15 minutes before start of shift (8:15am) for orientation.

-Gate entrance and exit: Approach the entrance gate, briefly step out of your vehicle, then press/hold the call button on the silver box for 5 seconds.
+Approach the entrance gate, briefly step out of your vehicle, then press/hold the call button on the silver box for 5 seconds.
 Please allow 1-2 minutes for the staff to open the gate.
 The exit gate is labeled, has a sensor and will automatically open as your vehicle slowly approaches.

-After parking your vehicle, enter through the door labeled “Volunteer Entrance”.
-The volunteer room is located on the LEFT and the kitchen is located on the RIGHT.
-As you enter through the volunteer door, on the wall to your left is the IPad to sign in (also sign out before you leave).
+As you enter through the volunteer door, on the wall to your left is the iPad to check in.
 Wait in the volunteer room, until orientation with a Golden Harvest staff member is completed.
 Sticker nametags are located in the volunteer room.
-You can use initials or a nickname.
+There are lockers at this location for volunteers, however, we recommend securing personal items inside your vehicle.

-Program: Master's Table Soup Kitchen
+Program: The Master's Table Community Kitchen

 Opportunity Type: Volunteer